pyquil.quil module

 resolve_placeholders() None[source]

-Resolve all label and qubit placeholders in the program using a default resolver that will generate a unique value for each placeholder within the scope of the program.
+A default resolver will generate a unique value for each placeholder within the scope of the program.

 resolve_placeholders_with_custom_resolvers(*, label_resolver: Callable[[LabelPlaceholder], str | None] | None = None, qubit_resolver: Callable[[QubitPlaceholder], int | None] | None = None) None[source]